bluebearccc/Grocery_Store/README.md

-# WELCOME TO OUR PET STORE
+# WELCOME TO OUR GROCERY STORE

 ## What will you find in this:
 * NetBeans Apache Ant project including JUnit Test